stubz151/analytics-accelerator-s3/README.md

 ## Security

-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+If you discover a potential security issue in this project we ask that you notify Amazon Web Services (AWS) Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public GitHub issue.

 ## License

-This project is licensed under the Apache-2.0 License.
+Analytics Accelerator Library for Amazon S3 is licensed under the Apache-2.0 license.

-See the [LICENSE](LICENSE) for a list of licenses used by Analytics Accelerator Library for Amazon S3.
+The pull request template will ask you to confirm the licensing of your contribution and to agree to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).